-The cabbage plants growing in your vegetable garden are enticing to an array of pests and bugs that can quickly injure the plant.
-Identifying the bug that is attacking your cabbage is the first step in effectively eliminating the problem.
+The cabbages in your vegetable garden are enticing to a handful of insect pests that can injure the plants.
+The first step in combating the issue is to identify the bug that is attacking your cabbage.
 Using a home remedy to get rid of the bug will be cost-effective and safer than commercial chemical insecticides.

 Video of the Day

 Aphids on Cabbage Plants